-Please contact us for more information or you can download the paperwork and email it to firstname.lastname@example.org to enroll.
+Please contact us for more information or you can download our Puppy Head Start Enrollment Info and email it to firstname.lastname@example.org to enroll.
 Once we receive your completed paperwork, we will contact you to get your puppy scheduled.

 No Daycare / Dog Park Policy: To ensure a safe and healthy environment for our students, puppies enrolled in Puppy Head Start cannot be in areas where they have a higher risk of contracting diseases and parasites.
 This includes dog daycare and dog parks and is applicable even if the puppy has completed its vaccination series, as they may be in contact with puppies who have only had the first round and are not fully protected yet.